toddeTV/gltf-type-toolkit/README.dev.md

 [Why I don't use Prettier for every file type](https://antfu.me/posts/why-not-prettier)

+## GitHub workflow commands inside commit messages

+The commit message trigger must be present in the main commit message, so to say the first line, not the description.

-## GitHub Release & NPM Publishing
+### GitHub Release & NPM Publishing

-Using the suffix `[create-release]` or `[create-release-TYPE]` in a commit message on branch `main` will trigger the GitHub workflow (CI action) that:

-- uses `pnpx changelogen` to analyze the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) from the last version to the current commit for:
+Using the suffix `[rel-TYPE-CHANGELOG]` in a commit message on branch `main` will trigger the GitHub workflow (CI action) that uses `pnpx changelogen` under the hood to analyze the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) from the last version to the current commit.

+#### Allowed parameter

+- `TYPE` can be:

-  - If no `TYPE` is present: Use the version from the `package.json` as target new version.<br>
+  - `none` will take the version from `package.json` as new version (best if you already set the wanted new version locally and pushed it)
-    So if the version already was changed via development this can be used to not bump another version on top.
-  - If no `TYPE` present: Bumping the version in `package.json` via:
+  - All other types will bump the version in `package.json` like the following:
+    - automatically:
-    - automatically when `TYPE` is `auto` depending on the detected semver changes.
+      - `auto`: Bump the version depending on the detected semver changes.
-    - manually with the following `TYPE`:
+    - manually by forcing a version increase:
       - `major`: Bump as a semver-major version
       - `minor`: Bump as a semver-minor version
       - `patch`: Bump as a semver-patch version